tomoslau/tomoslau.github.io/_posts/2019-07-14-gogovan-courier.md

 permalink: /gogo-delivery-courier-activation/
 ---

-Nine months into launching GOGO Delivery, the demand grew to a point where the supply couldn't keep up.
-To increase completion rate, our theme pivoted our objective to improve courier activation.
+Nine months into launching GOGO Delivery (a crowd-sourced delivery service), the demand grew to a point where the supply couldn't keep up.
+Couriers were scrolling through a long list of orders to find orders to take.
+Response time increased and completion rate dropped.
+To improve this, our team pivoted our objective to improve courier activation.

 ## My role

-I led the design for courier experience and worked closely with the operations team to understand courier behavior.
+I led the design for courier experience and worked closely with the Operations team to understand courier behavior.

 ## Research

-Through user interviews and focus groups, we found that couriers had difficulty in finding relevant orders.
-A few months ago, when there was less demand, there were only around twenty pending orders that couriers can pick at a given time.
+Through user interviews and focus groups, we found that couriers had **difficulty in finding relevant orders**.
+A few months earlier, when there was less demand, there were only around twenty pending orders that couriers can pick from at a given time.
 Now, there's over a hundred.

 We learned that couriers select orders based on distance from pick up location, drop off location and earnings.
 To empathize with our couriers, our team went out and delivered packages.
-This enabled further learnings such as order bundling planning and package size, weight considerations.
+This enabled further learnings such as order bundling planning to maximize travel efficiency and earnings, and package size and weight considerations.

 ## Design sprint